-Today I launched “Watch Berkeley Gov,” a YouTube channel with over 150 browsable videos from recent Berkeley City Council meetings.
-If you find these useful, please ‘subscribe’ on YouTube (free) and spread the word.
+Earlier this month I launched “Watch Berkeley Gov,” a YouTube channel with over 150 browsable videos from recent Berkeley City Council meetings.
+Now, instead of binge-watching Netflix, you can binge watch Berkeley!

 Why did I do this?

-Many of my neighbors have told me they’re interested in what happens at Berkeley City Council meetings, but don’t have time to go.
+Many people have told me they’re interested in what happens at Berkeley City Council meetings, but don’t have time to go.

 How to watch.